Instalily/pst_scraper/README.md

 - Signed messages will have their signatures removed during processing
 - The tool maintains the folder structure of the original PST file
 - When processing multiple PST files, the output CSV files will contain all emails and attachments from all input files
+- Attachment files are saved with numeric IDs to avoid filename conflicts
+- If the output CSV files already exist, new data will be appended to them
+- The tool will automatically create the attachments directory if it doesn't exist
+- You can mix file paths and byte streams in the same call to `read_psts`